MrTusarRX/DDos/README.md

    sudo bash Linux.sh

 ## End
-## if you want to down advance server then you should use linux its powerful then termux
+## if you want to down advance server than you should use linux its powerful then termux